thechrisoshow/what_column/README.markdown

 USAGE
 ------------
-Once what_column is installed everytime you run migrations in development mode your models will get a comment block plonked into all your models that details column information:
+Everytime you run migrations in development mode your models will be updated with a comment block detailing comment information:

     class User < ActiveRecord::Base